 History of ACT-AD

 Until the formation of ACT-AD in 2005, there was no single point of advocacy around the need for better treatments to combat Alzheimer’s disease that combined the perspectives and commitment of respected, diverse advocates for women’s health, consumer interests, caregiver groups, and aging organizations.

 Since a milestone meeting ACT- AD representatives conducted with the FDA Commissioner and other top FDA officials in 2006, the federal agency has taken a number of actions in response to ACT-AD’s advocacy.
-FDA agreed to work with the coalition on an annual workshop where representatives from the FDA, including the reviewers of neurologic products, can interact with leaders in the patient advocacy community, academe, and industry on issues that are either current or potential roadblocks to the successful review of new Alzheimer’s disease products.
+FDA agreed to work with the coalition on an annual workshop where representatives from the FDA, including the reviewers of neurologic products, can interact with leaders in the patient advocacy community, academe, and industry on issues that are either current or potential roadblocks to the successful review of new Alzheimer’s disease and related dementia products.